What’s the difference between SEO and Google Ads?

 How is it done?

-In very basic terms, SEO is the science and art of carefully selecting the right terminology, the right amount of text and the positioning of text within a website to improve visibility and ranking on Google.
-SEO is an ongoing marketing method designed to yield results over a long period of time organically, without paying for an ad and bidding against competing companies.
+In very basic terms, SEO is the science and art of carefully selecting the right terminology, the right amount of text, and the positioning of text within a website to improve visibility and ranking on Google.
+SEO is an ongoing marketing method designed to yield results over a long period organically, without paying for an ad and bidding against competing companies.

 And Google Ads?

 Also known as PPC (Pay Per Click), Google Ads is a paid strategy geared towards achieving faster outcomes that result in leads and conversions.
 An ad or keyword that you pay for essentially means that you’re placing a bid to have your website displayed above others in a Google search or even on other websites.
 However, Google Ads don’t have an impact on organic search results the way SEO does.

 First of all, you only pay for an ad if someone clicks on it – hence PPC.
 The cost per click varies depending on the popularity of the keyword you want to bid on.
 For example, some large companies with a lot of competition such as insurance agencies can easily pay upwards of $50 each time someone clicks on their ad, while other companies might only need to shell out $4 a pop.

 Your budget depends on which keywords you want to use and how much value you place on a click leading to a conversion.